Milton Friedman: Apostle of the Free Market

 The Cold War accelerated the trend in opinion toward neoliberalism, which privileged the market as the primary method of achieving social welfare while also combatting communism.
 “The fall of the Berlin Wall, the collapse of communism behind the Iron Curtain, and the changing character of China,” Friedman wrote in his introduction to the fiftieth edition of The Road to Serfdom, “have reduced the defenders of a Marxian-type collectivism to a small, hardy band concentrated in Western universities.
 Today, there is wide agreement that socialism is a failure, capitalism a success.”

 Cold War triumphalism bolstered the notion that the West ‘won’ the Cold War, as historian Ellen Schrecker argues, which was not only a victory for the West, but also a triumph for capitalism.
 Friedman not only simplified the world, he used his popularity and academic credentials to give his rhetoric a greater sense of certainty.
-By focusing only on the positive elements of capitalism, Friedman marginalized all of the destructive aspects, such as the exploitative dynamics.
+By focusing only on the positive elements of capitalism, Friedman marginalized all of the exploitative aspects.
 If we make the assumption that all of capitalism is good, rather than certain elements of it, we also accept all the elements of it that are exploitative, rather than trying to make the system work better for a larger proportion of people.

 If you value The Economic Historian as an educational resource and want to help keep it going, consider signing up for the newsletter and supporting the blog on Patreon.